 IMPACT AND LONG TERM BENEFIT

-The project will have an impact on the educational system, because it will allow the participation of schools in Erasmus+ projects that otherwise would not have had the opportunity.
+The project had an impact on the education system, as it enabled schools to participate in Erasmus+ projects that otherwise would not have had the opportunity.

 MusE Collaboration Web App

-The App will be conceived and mainly used to let the students collaborate, communicate and share information in order to contribute to the creation of the lyrical poem.
+The App has been conceived and mainly used to let the students collaborate, communicate and share information in order to contribute to the creation of the lyrical poem.
 Technology, which is increasingly becoming an essential part of teenagers’ lives, is used in particular to:

 - connect with, comment on and discuss things with others;